alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Delete an Elasticsearch service

-Once the Elasticsearch service has been unbound from your app, you can delete it.
+Once the Elasticsearch service has been unbound from your app, you can delete the service.
 Run the following in the command line:

 ```
 cf delete-service SERVICE_NAME